An ISPS Training Course

 - Handling sensitive security-related information

-- Knowledge of current security threats and patterns
+- Understanding of current security risks and emerging threat trends

 - Weapons and Dangerous Substances: